xENDx/IntegerStringMath/README.md

 # IntegerStringMath
-does integer math on strings without using arithmetic this program is not in any way useful
+does integer math on strings without using arithmetic. this program is not in any way useful.

 contains:
  lib/